Soccer-Ertz makes surprise return to U.S. squad for World Cup warm-up | Sports-Games

 Soccer-Ertz makes surprise return to U.S. squad for World Cup warm-up

-Andonovski, who took charge of the national team after the World Cup in 2019, said the team was "getting closer to how we want to look" but gave no guarantee of who will be in his 23-player squad for the tournament in July-August.
-One of the United States' most recognisable figures, Megan Rapinoe of OL Reign, will not play in April due to a lower leg injury that sidelined her for the opening game of the National Women's Soccer League (NWSL) season.

-Midfielder Julie Ertz made a surprise return to the United States squad on Tuesday for their final two international friendlies ahead of the Women's World Cup this year, following an extended absence after she gave birth to her first child.
-The April 8 and April 11 matches against Ireland represent the last chance for many players to show they deserve a ticket to Australia and New Zealand in July, where the defending champions begin their quest for an unprecedented third consecutive title.

-"(We know) if she comes anywhere near her best that she will certainly help us win a World Cup," said Andonovski, adding that he watched her recent training, which she has been conducting with a personal high-performance trainer and MLS boys academy.
-"We're going to see Julie in camp and then we'll see how many minutes she's going to get," he told reporters.
-"She will have to earn some minutes.
-Nothing is going to be given."
+It will be the first time the 30-year-old has played in a professional capacity since the 2020 Tokyo Olympics (in 2021), where the U.S. came away with bronze.
 Also returning to the fold is defender Casey Krueger, who gave birth in July, and forward Sophia Smith, the 2022 U.S. Soccer Female Player of the Year who was sidelined earlier this year due to injury.
-Andonovski, who took charge of the national team after the World Cup in 2019, said the team was "getting closer to how we want to look" but gave no guarantee of who will be in his 23-player squad for the tournament in July-August.

-One of the United States' most recognisable figures, Megan Rapinoe of OL Reign, will not play in April due to a lower leg injury that sidelined her for the opening game of the National Women's Soccer League (NWSL) season.
-"It's not a serious injury, we expect to see Rapinoe back on the field pretty soon," said Andonovski.

-As in other recent camps, fresh talent features prominently with 11 players included who have fewer than 30 caps, including defender Naomi Girma, who joins veterans Crystal Dunn and Becky Sauerbrunn.
-Other long-serving players include midfield stalwart Lindsey Horan and forward Alex Morgan, the leading scorer in the team with 121 goals.
+Midfielder Julie Ertz made a surprise return to the United States squad on Tuesday for their final two international friendlies ahead of the Women's World Cup this summer, following an extended absence after she gave birth to her first child.
+The April 8 and April 11 matches against Ireland represent the last chance for players to show they deserve a ticket to Australia and New Zealand, where the defending champions begin their quest for an unprecedented third consecutive title.

+Also returning to the fold is defender Casey Krueger, who gave birth in July, and forward Sophia Smith, the 2022 U.S. Soccer Female Player of the Year who was sidelined earlier this year due to injury.
+"It's exciting to get the group back together and we're getting closer to how we want to look this summer," said Andonovski in a statement.

+"The team is gelling and getting these players back in camp, all who know the environment very well, is just going to make it more competitive and turn the intensity up a notch."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)